RocketCommunicationsInc/Front-End-Developer-Take-Home-Challenge/README.md

 **Timeframe**

 We would like the take home challenge to be completed within 3 days.
 If you need more time, please reach out to us.
 You will not be judged on how quickly you complete the challenge.

+**Tom's Notes**

+There a couple of unique key errors for some of the errorIds, which is surprising.
+I decided to leave these the way they are and not change the data.
+I'm guessing maybe somebody duplicated the items and forgot to change the IDs to be unique.

+I originally had the rows mapped to the contacts and its alerts to one column, but I changed my approach to map to the alerts as the main object.